jpueberbach4/bp.markets.ingest/dukascopy/docs/io.md

 2 minutes now for 42 symbols with an average history of 15 years of 1m candles per symbol. with custom timeframes, session handling, all-in.

-Transform is now almost maximum performance - last optimizations was microseconds stuff, but on 300k files these add up

-Aggregate completely saturates the NVMe drive.

-Resample is optimal.
+We are now I/O bound.
+That was the target of these optimizations.

-Will be released soon.
+Will be released soon to main.